Home » Archive » Safe Messaging Apps for Kids

 Group Chat

 When children join a group chat, they’ll be able to interact with any member of the group.
 They may receive adult content, malware, or messages from dangerous people.
-However, some apps give users specific privacy options to, for example, restrict being invited to groups.
+However, some more kid-friendly apps give users specific privacy options to, for example, restrict being invited to groups.

 Chat With Strangers